boxyhq/website/docs/jackson/sso-flow/index.md

 ### 2.2 Get connections

-This endpoint can be used to return SAML/OIDC connections configured for a tenant/product.
+This endpoint can be used to retrieve SAML/OIDC connections configured for a tenant/product.
 This can be used to check and display the details to your customers.
 You can use either `clientID` or `tenant` and `product` combination.

 <Tabs>
 <TabItem value="saml" label="SAML" default>